Refunds for commencing or newly enrolled international students

 • If your application for a refund is successful any outstanding charges and administrative fees will be deducted from the refundable amount.

-• If you paid your fees via credit card, authorised refunds will be processed to the same credit card.
+• If you paid your fees via credit card, the approved refund amount will be processed back to the same credit card in line with banking compliance rules and regulations.

 • It is highly recommended that your application for refund is submitted as soon as possible.
 Any delays in submitting the application, may impact the refund amount.